Module 2: Installation

 1. Visit nodejs.org in your web browser

-4. Find the downloaded file in your Downloads folder (it's called something like "node-v22-x64.msi" on Windows or "node-v22.pkg" on Mac)
+4. Find and double-click the installer file (node-v22-x64.msi on Windows or node-v22.pkg on Mac)

-8. Wait 2-3 minutes for installation to complete — you'll see a progress bar
+7. Wait 2-3 minutes for installation

-10. Close and reopen your Terminal/PowerShell completely (this is important so your computer recognizes Node.js):
+9. Close and reopen your Terminal/PowerShell completely

-11. Run node --version again to confirm it worked — you should now see something like v22.20.0
+10. Run node --version again — you should now see a version number like v22.20.0

 Step 3: Install Claude Code